 Every effort will be made to keep the study blinded.
-Subjects will be randomized to receive radium-223 dichloride or placebo in a double-blind fashion.
-All subjects will also receive the background standard of care hormonal treatment suitable for each subject.
-This treatment will be locally sourced by the site and will be provided in an open-label format.
+Subjects will be randomized to receive radium-223 dichloride/placebo in a double-blind fashion.
+All subjects will also receive exemestane and everolimus.
+This treatment will be provided by the sponsor and will be administered in an open-label format.

-Due to the nature of radium-223 dichloride, there must be at least 2 persons in the study site's Nuclear Medicine department who are unblinded to the treatment arms assigned to subjects.
+Due to the nature of radium-223 dichloride, there must be at least 2 persons in the study site's nuclear medicine department who are unblinded to the treatment arms assigned to subjects.
 One of these unblinded individuals will serve as back-up for the other.
-In order to maintain the study blind for the hospital personnel who provide treatment to the subject, the unblinded person at the study site will be responsible for filling the syringe with the correct amount of radium-223 dichloride or placebo (saline) and labeling it.
-Both radium-223 dichloride and placebo are clear solutions; thus, syringes with radium-223 dichloride and placebo cannot be distinguished from each other visually.
+To maintain the study blind for the hospital personnel who provide treatment to the subject, the unblinded person at the study site will be responsible for filling the syringe with the correct amount of radium-223 dichloride/placebo (saline) and labeling it.
+Both radium-223 dichloride and placebo are clear solutions, thus syringes with radium-223 dichloride and placebo cannot be distinguished from each other visually.
 The person performing the administration of study drug must be blinded to the treatment arm.
-The subject will not be told whether they have received radium-223 dichloride or placebo.
+The subject will not be told whether they have received radium-223 dichloride/placebo.
 All treating physicians, clinical staff, subjects, and sponsor personnel will be blinded as to the treatment to which a subject is randomized, except for named representatives who will perform the verification of the drug accountability at the study sites and drug ordering.